Jump to content

 Silken tofu

 This is not pressed, with textures ranging from firm custard to soft jelly.
-Use it as a dairy alternative for puddings and sauces, as a substitute for eggs, or enjoyed on it’s own.
+Use it as a dairy alternative for puddings and sauces, as a substitute for eggs, or enjoy it on its own.

 Regular and firm tofu